Teradata/teradata-dataiku-plugin/README.md

 # Teradata Plugin

-A collection of recipes that interface Teradata Vantage in-Database analytic tools to Dataiku users.
+A collection of recipes that interface in-Database analytic tools of the Teradata Vantage Data and Analytics Platform to Dataiku users.

 ## Scope Of The Plugin

-The Teradata plugin enhances Dataiku's built-in interaction capabilities with Teradata Vantage systems.
-The plugin provides visual recipes for scaled, in-Database Analytics with your Vantage data.
+The Teradata plugin enhances Dataiku's built-in interaction capabilities with Teradata Vantage.
+The plugin provides visual recipes for scaled, in-Database Analytics with data that you keep in the Teradata Vantage Analytics Database.
 The present version of the plugin features the following recipes:

-* Analytic Functions - Data Transformation
-* Analytic Functions - Time Series Analysis
+* Teradata Analytic Functions
 * BYOM - Model Export to Vantage
 * BYOM - Scoring
-* SCRIPT Table Operator Analysis
+* In-Vantage Scripting

 ## Requirements